OpenSisma/opensisma.github.io/Documentation.md

 The other type of graph represents the trend of the total number of works related to damage.

-2) The works tab
+#### 2) The works tab

 In this tab, clicking on an area of the map will return data about the types of reconstruction works progress for that specific area.

-3) Education charts tab
+#### 3) Education charts tab

 This tab contains two charts:
 One related to the total number of schools and the absence of certificates or presence of environmental constraints for each clicked area on the chart; another related to the comparison of the average school score between statal schools and paritary ones.

-4) Entrepreneurship charts
+#### 4) Entrepreneurship charts

+This tab contains one chart displaying the distribution of Osservatorio partecipazione projects, startups and OpenCoesione projects.
+Addiyionally, it is possible to see the impacted population for the Osservatorio partecipazione projects.

 Finally, in each tab it is possible to find an "info" button in order to understand the displayed data better.